lueck/standoff-mode/README.md

 starters, the json file back-end is recommended.
 Write "standoff-json-file" (without quotes) into the form of the customization dialog, then apply and save the changes.
-You can also configure stand-off mode to use this backend by putting the following line in your Emacs init file:
+You can also configure stand-off mode to use this back-end by putting the following line in your Emacs init file:

 	(setq standoff-backend 'standoff-json-file)

-## Documentation
+## Documentation ##

 There is a manual in german language which is installed with the package und can be viewed with Emacs' info-browser.
 Type